Only applicants for registration must submit overseas documentation if they have spent a cumulative period of 36 months abroad since the age of 18.

-The National Vetting Bureau currently undertakes vetting on addresses in Ireland and Northern Ireland only.
-An applicant for registration who has lived overseas for a cumulative period of three years (36 months) or more after the age of 18 must provide a certified* copy of police clearance for each country in which they have resided.
+All applicants for registration must apply for vetting whether or not they have lived in Ireland/ Northern Ireland.
+An applicant for registration who has lived overseas for a cumulative period of three years (36 months) or more after the age of 18 must provide a photocopy of police clearance for each country in which they have resided.
 These clearance certificates must cover the entire period of residence in each country.

 A list of countries and organisations has been prepared to assist you in obtaining police clearance.

 The Council reserves the right to seek a sworn declaration where a satisfactory police/criminal records disclosure is not available.
 Please note that this Declaration Form is issued by the Teaching Council in the following restricted circumstances only:-

 - the Teaching Council is aware that police clearance is only obtainable by residents of the country concerned

 - the applicant resided in the country for a period of less than six months

 - the applicant was travelling through the country and had no fixed address

 - the applicant resided in the country more than 10 years ago

 - the country is at war or experiencing political upheaval or

 - the applicant has provided correspondence demonstrating that police clearance cannot be obtained.